HIV and AIDS

 Complete this Summary worksheet on HIV to help record structured notes to answer this question.

 Activity 2: Further details about methods of transmission of HIVThe different methods of transmission of HIV each carry their own risk.
-The extent to which individuals in different societies can minimize or eliminate each of these risks could be considered.
+The extent to which individuals in different societies can minimise or eliminate each of these risks could be considered.

 This animation Transmission and Prevention of HIV describes the common and less common ways in which HIV can be transmitted from one person to another.